williamjwu/Scripts/README.md

 ## Termail
 Automatically spam people & Email in terminal with vim.
 For macvim users: try to install macvim with "override-system-vim" instead of just downloading.
 I will later add support to choose your own editor, perferably CLI.

 Many vim enthusisats have the urge of editing every file in vim (me too!), and here is a chance for you to write emails in vim!
 Please be aware that you have to configure your smtp server with your email to use this script.
-The third feature will be introduced later after I finish my college applications, which is not fun at all.
+The third feature will be introduced later.
 ## Theme Hop
 A fix for MacOS Mojave's dark mode.
 Not many people appreciate every single app in dark mode.
 Well, here is a chance for you to switch between dark and light mode for a specific app in a few commands!

+## Pdfread
+This script allows you to view pdfs terminal with vim.
 ## License
 MIT License